Hungary opposition wins Budapest mayoral race | DW | 13.10.2019

 Opposition candidates were also projected to win mayoral races in around 10 of the country's 23 largest cities.
 That’s a significant shift since the last local elections in 2014, when opposition groups won just three mayoral contests.

-"This election proves that opposition cooperation works, the opposition reached its best result in years with the new strategy," political analyst Andras Biro-Nagy told Agence France-Presse.
+"This election proves that opposition cooperation works, the opposition reached its best result in years with the new strategy," political analyst Andras Biro-Nagy told Agence France-Presse news agency.

 More than 8 million people were eligible to vote for over 3,000 mayors and more than 17,000 local council members in Sunday's vote.

-The election turnout was nearly 50% — one of the highest participation rates in loca polls since Hungary's return to democracy in 1990.
+The election turnout was nearly 50% — one of the highest participation rates in local polls since Hungary's return to democracy in 1990.

 nm/cmk (Reuters, AFP, AP)